magnars/stasis/README.md

-Since we're dynamically building everything for each request, having a function around the contents means you don't have to build out the entire site contents every time.
+Since we're dynamically building everything for each request, having a function around the contents means you don't have to build out the entire site every time.

 Stasis passes a `context` to each page.
 When it's served live as a Ring app the `context` is actually the Ring request, and as such contains the given `:uri`.
 Stasis' `export-pages` makes sure to add `:uri` to the context too.

-You can also pass in configuration options that is included on the `context`:
+You can also pass in configuration options that are included on the `context`:

 ```clj